Danielle has had a long and much-loved career in specialising in Employment Law, joining Osborne Clarke in 1995.

-As well as advising clients on D&I matters generally, I am also Osborne Clarke's Diversity Champion for Age, leading the campaign to ensure that, whatever your age, there are no barriers in the firm to having your most fulfilling career and, also, that there is support provided for all and any challenges faced at the various stages of those careers.
+As well as advising clients on D&I matters generally, I am also Osborne Clarke's Diversity Champion for Age, leading the #OCAge campaign to ensure that, whatever your age, there are no barriers in the firm to having your most fulfilling career and, also, that there is support provided for all and any challenges faced at the various stages of those careers.

 I am also a member of Osborne Clarke's Mind & Body Committee, leading the pillar dedicated to neurodiversity.

 Advised on the UK employment aspects of the merger with LeapFrog Enterprises Inc.